 NYU offers two special college programs for residents of New York State and a special middle school and high school program for New York City students.
+For college program applicants, click here for Arthur O. Eve HEOP and CSTEP admission information and Financial Aid deadlines.

 Sponsored by the New York State Department of Education, the Arthur O. Eve Higher Education Opportunity Program (HEOP) at NYU is designed to assist students who are residents of New York State who are academically and educationally disadvantaged.
 In addition to financial assistance, students in the program receive supportive services including counseling and tutoring to help ensure their success.
-Students must meet academic and family income guidelines to be eligible, and must attend an six-week summer program prior to the start of their freshman year.
+Students must meet academic and family income guidelines to be eligible, and must attend a six-week summer program prior to the start of their freshman year.
 No special application is required for HEOP consideration, and New York State residents are automatically reviewed for eligibility during our normal application review process.

 CSTEP is a NYU program for New York State residents underrepresented in business, law, science, and health-related programs who do not qualify for the Higher Education Opportunity Program (HEOP).
 CSTEP students receive the same academic and counseling services that HEOP students receive, and participate in the same six-week summer program before their freshman year.
 No special application is required for CSTEP consideration, and New York State residents are automatically reviewed for eligibility during our normal application review process.